Regaining Your Appetite With IBS: Step-By-Step Action Plan.

 Step #6: Apply these food strategies to regain appetite.

-Here the most effective food strategies that help with appetite:
+Here are the most effective food strategies that help with appetite:

-1. Don’t snack between meals: this will help you to become hungry at the time of the next meal.
+1. Don’t snack between meals: this will help you to become hungry during the next meal.

 2. Add Flavors: adding spices, herbs, or other flavorings can encourage you to eat.